SCHD vs VYM: Head-to-Head Comparison

 The Verdict: Which Should You Choose?

-Choose SCHD if: You prioritize higher current income (3.89% yield), quality over quantity, and are comfortable with a more concentrated portfolio of ~100 premium dividend growers.
-SCHD's quality screening has driven strong performance.
+Choose SCHD if: You prioritize higher current income (3.89% yield), quality over quantity, and are comfortable with a more concentrated portfolio of ~100 screened dividend growers.

-Choose VYM if: You prefer maximum diversification with 500+ holdings, lower concentration risk, and Vanguard's proven track record.
+Choose VYM if: You prefer maximum diversification with 500+ holdings, lower concentration risk, and a broad-market Vanguard index structure.
 The lower yield (2.45%) is offset by broader market exposure.

 The Best Answer: Many investors hold both.
 SCHD for quality and yield, VYM for diversification.
 With identical 0.06% expense ratios, there's no cost penalty for owning both.